CAMHS Compensation Scheme

 Will I need to go to court at any stage?

 If your child is under 18 at the time of the award of compensation, it will be necessary for a High Court judge to rule that the compensation amount is fair and reasonable in all of your Child’s circumstances.
-This is a standard right available to all minors/ under eighteens and is a safety mechanism to ensure fairness and probity for young people.
+This is a standard right available for all minors/ under eighteens and is a safety mechanism to ensure fairness and probity for young people.

 How long will the process take?